From Pixels to Predicates: Learning Symbolic World Models via Pretrained Vision-Language Models: Learning Symbolic World Models

 \subsection{Learning Symbolic World Models via Optimization}

 Algorithm~\ref{alg:hill-climbing} shows the pseudocode of our hill-climbing procedure for learning predicates and operators.
 Here, $\Psi^{\text{vis}}_{\text{pool}}$ is generated by the procedure described in Section~\ref{subsec:vlm-proposal}.
-In our simulation domains, we combine these with feature-based predicates that are generated from a programmatic grammar over the object-centric state space, as described in~\citet{silver2023predicate}), to create an overall pool $\Psi_{\text{pool}} \gets \Psi_{\text{pool}}^{\text{vis}} \cup \Psi_{\text{pool}}^{\text{feat}}$. $\Psi_{\text{pool}}$ is passed into the hill-climbing procedure from~\citep{silver2023predicate} that optimizes a planning-based objective.
+Where possible (such as in simulation domains where object features are available), we combine these with additional ``feature-based'' predicates that are generated from a programmatic grammar over the object-centric state space, as described in~\citet{silver2023predicate}), to create an overall pool $\Psi_{\text{pool}} \gets \Psi_{\text{pool}}^{\text{vis}} \cup \Psi_{\text{pool}}^{\text{feat}}$.
+The feature-based predicates are intended to capture relations that are challenging to capture visually (e.g. relations involving robot joint angles). $\Psi_{\text{pool}}$ is passed into the hill-climbing procedure from~\citep{silver2023predicate} that optimizes a planning-based objective ($J(\ldots)$).
 Internally, it performs operator learning (OperatorLearn) and outputs operators in terms of a small subset of predicates from $\Psi_{\text{pool}}$.

-We make a few modifications to the version of Algorithm~\ref{alg:hill-climbing} that appears in ~\citep{silver2023predicate}.
-We introduce regularization by early-stopping the hill-climbing optimization via a hyperparameter ($J_{\text{thresh}}$), and by deleting operators from the operator learning procedure~\citep{silver2023predicate,chitnis2021learning,silver2021learning} that model a set of state transitions representing a tiny fraction of the total number of transitions in the demonstration data (removing operators overfit to noisy outlier data points).
-We also change the operator precondition learning procedure to be noise-aware.
+We make a few core modifications to the version of Algorithm~\ref{alg:hill-climbing} from~\citep{silver2023predicate}.
+We regularize the optimization by early-stopping the hill-climbing optimization via a hyperparameter ($J_{\text{thresh}}$) that we tune on a small validation set.
+Noise also tends to adversely impact operator learning: small differences in atom values before and after a particular skill is executed lead to learning many operators that are each overfit to specific cases, instead of one general operator that handles many transitions.
+We combat this by modifying the precondition induction procedure of operator learning to be more noise aware, as well as simply deleting operators that model less than a certain fraction of the data (controlled by a hyperparameter).
 See Appendix~\ref{appendix:op-learning} for more details.

-A key advantage of our approach is that the optimization will automatically select among several closely-related and even synonymous predicates (such as those in Figure~\ref{fig:labeling-proposal}, or Figure~\ref{fig:cooklabeling} in the Appendix) to find the predicates that are most accurately labeled and also important for planning across the training demonstrations.
+A key advantage of our approach is that the optimization will automatically select among several closely-related and even synonymous predicates (such as \texttt{NextTo} vs. \texttt{Touching} in Figure~\ref{fig:labeling-proposal}) to find the predicates that are most accurately labeled and also important for planning across the training demonstrations.